citp/privacy-policy-historical/d/de/des/designworldonline.com.md

-> *The following text is extracted and transformed from the designworldonline.com privacy policy that was archived on 2012-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121231072134id_/http%3A//www.designworldonline.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the designworldonline.com privacy policy that was archived on 2013-03-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130319034647id_/http%3A//www.designworldonline.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Design World
+# Privacy Policy

 WTWH Media LLC (“WTWH”, “we”, or “us”) is committed to ensuring the privacy of our users.
 The following is our privacy policy and we hope it clarifies how WTWH processes and uses certain information collected via the Design World Network of websites.
 A full listing of WTWH online properties can be found at wtwhmedia.com.
 By using our Sites, you consent to the terms of this Policy.